atbcb/ICTTestingBaseline/docs/17SyncMedia.md

 1. Check that user controls for the selection of audio descriptions are at the same menu level as the user controls for volume or program selection.

 ### Test Results
-If any of the above checks fail, Section 508 503.4.2 and Baseline 17 fail.
+If any of the above checks fail, Section 508 503.4.2 and Baseline Requirement 17 fail.

 ## Test Procedure for SC 1.2.2 Captions (Prerecorded)
 ### Identify Content